Grotenburg-Stadion

 The Grotenburg-Stadion ([ˈɡʁoːtn̩bʊʁkˌʃtaːdi̯ɔn]) is a multi-use stadium in Krefeld, Germany.

-It is used mostly for football matches and hosts the home matches of KFC Uerdingen 05.
+It is used mostly for football matches and hosts the home matches for former DFB-Pokal winner KFC Uerdingen 05.

 The stadium has a capacity of 34,500 and was built in 1927.

+The 1970s brought significant renovations, including new seating and a floodlight system.

+In the 1980s, further expansions and modernizations took place, transforming it into a modern stadium.

+Despite periods of decline and closure, recent renovations and community efforts have revitalized the stadium, allowing it to continue hosting events.